 To assist the specifier in deciding on the correct waterproofing specification, the Newton Waterproofing Index (or 'NWI') is a unique waterproofing specification tool, has been developed as a means of assessing the ability of a waterproofing specification to successfully protect an earth-retaining or below-ground structure.
 This assessment is based both upon the type of structure involved, and the type/s of waterproofing being used.
 The purpose is to give specifiers an accurate understanding of the potential success of different specifications and builds, as well as helping to guide them through the myriad of different waterproofing products and combinations available in the market.
 Visually, this assessment is then represented as a NWI 'score' that can be used to judge each waterproofing specification.

 With the above in mind comes a word of warning: it is common for people to question why they should have a full waterproofing system if they only have slightly high ground levels and/or there is no running water present at the time.
 Whilst we understand their reticence, BS 8102:2009 states that regardless of conditions at the time of survey, one should consider that water ingress will occur at some time in the future, and also suggests that as well as water within saturated ground we must consider the following as potential sources of water ingress:

 the future effects of climate change

 temporary pockets of water

 perched water tables

 burst water mains

-The consequences of installing a damp proofing system where a waterproofing system should have been installed can be serious, with a high probability of water ingress and flooding.
+The consequences of installing a damp proofing system where a waterproofing system should have been installed can be serious and very costly, with a high probability of water ingress and flooding.
 The resulting consequential loss can be devastating.